Emilio-Vasquez/UCNJ-Projects/README.md

 Most student projects are contributed through final coursework assignments or semester-long team-based experiences.
 If you're a current student or faculty member who would like to contribute, please contact Emilio Vasquez @ Emilio.Vasquez@ucc.edu or open a pull request with proper documentation.

-## **License**
+## **Licensing Note**

-All instructional materials are © Union College of Union County, NJ.
-Student projects are shared for educational purposes only and may be used with attribution.
+While this repository uses the MIT License for standard code sharing, please note:
+- All projects were created by students as part of Union College coursework.
+- Please attribute any reuse appropriately to the students or teams listed.
+- Commercial reuse of student projects should be coordinated through the UCNJ program.

+For questions, please contact Emilio Vasquez (emilio.vasquez@ucc.edu).